crystal-ball/componentry/.github/CONTRIBUTING.md

 # Contributing to Componentry

 Contributions are welcome!
-This guide is a resource for navigating the package structure and conventions.
+This guide is a resource for navigating the project structure and conventions.

 ## Code of Conduct